Certified Financial Planner Board-Registered Program, Certificate

 Is this certificate right for you?

-The DeSales ACCESS Certificate in Financial Planning could be a great fit for you if you’re looking for a new or boosted career in financial planning:
+The DeSales Adult Studies Certificate in Financial Planning could be a great fit for you if you’re looking for a new or boosted career in financial planning:

 - AND you don’t have a bachelor’s degree;